ricardoquesada/bluepad32/README.md

 If you are developing a commercial product for:

 - ESP32: [You should contact BTstack people][btstack-homepage].
-- Pico W: [You are covered by Raspberry Pi License][rpi-btstack-license].
+- Pico W: [You are already covered by Raspberry Pi License][rpi-btstack-license].

 Notice: I’m not affiliated with BTstack people.
-But I can tell that they super friendly and willing to help.
+They are super friendly and willing to help.

 [btstack-github]: https://github.com/bluekitchen/btstack
 [apache2]: https://www.apache.org/licenses/LICENSE-2.0